ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Method: PATCH or POST with header X-HTTP-Method-Override: PATCH
 :Description: A specific draft is updated.
 :Parameters:
-    :fields: comma separated list of fields which should be returned in the response (see Content)
-    :responseGroups: alternative: comma separated lists of predefined field groups (see REST API Spec v1)
     :languages: (comma separated list) restricts the output of translatable fields to the given languages
 :Headers:
     :Accept: